AI-Cultural-Heritage-Lab/l3_manual/README.md

 Interpretive disagreements may remain open when more than one reading is defensible.
 Methodological disagreements should be addressed by returning to the research question and considering which approach best supports the claims being made.

-Concerns involving ethics, safety, credit, misuse of authority, or harmful conduct should not be treated as ordinary intellectual disagreement.
+Concerns involving breach of ethics, safety, credit, misrepresentation, misuse of authority, or harmful conduct should not be treated as ordinary intellectual disagreement.
+These should be brought to the Leadership team.

 When a decision must be made without consensus, the person with the relevant responsibility should make the decision and explain it to those affected.
 Important limitations or dissenting interpretations should be documented rather than hidden.